chrisjsewell/ipypublish/docs/source/custom_export_config.rst

 The Conversion Process
 ----------------------

-iPyPublish uses export configuration files to control how the Notebook(s) will be exported.
+IPyPublish uses export configuration files to control how the Notebook(s) will be exported.
 As shown in the figure below, they define two key components:

 1. The export class, and its associated pre-processors and filter functions.